ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 Note:
 - The scanned device or network must be in the same IP range as the computer.

-- To perform the TCP/IP Scanner it is NOT NECESSARY to establish a valid connection, just press the connection button.

 ***

 ## Wide vision function
 Individually check which 16-bit registers are active.